-You can pay by in instalments termly (October, January and April), or over 5 months (October to February).
+You can pay by in instalments termly (October, January and April).

 In order to pay by Direct Debit, a student must have a UK bank account capable of processing direct debits (usually a current account, not a savings account).

 In the exceptional event that a student is delayed in completing the direct debit mandate, the payment plan will be amended to meet the remaining instalment dates.
 The end date will not be extended to compensate.